agiletea/AgileTea.DocumentDb.Persistence/README.md

 - Update(TDocument document) // needs to be called within a unit of work and then committed to persist
 - Remove(Guid id) // needs to be called within a unit of work and then committed to persist

+## Unit of Work

+For those methods requiring a transactional approahc (Add/Update/Delete), the call tot he methods should be wrapped inside a unit of work.
+To create  unit of work, inject an IUnitOfWorkFacotry into your constructor and call its **CreateUnitOfWork** method which will return an **IUnitOfWork**.
+This allows for both the factory and the unit of work to be mocked within your unit tests.
+To commit a collection of commands called on a repository, called the async method **CommitAsync**

 ## Usage

 Inject an IRepository<T> into your class for use: